akka/akka/docs/src/main/paradox/scala/http/routing-dsl/exception-handling.md

 ## Default Exception Handler

-A default `ExceptionHandler` is used if no custom instance is provided.
+A default @unidoc[ExceptionHandler] is used if no custom instance is provided.

 It will handle every `NonFatal` throwable, write its stack trace and complete the request with `InternalServerError` `(500)` status code.